 - shows the renewables system the energy storage system is connected to, and

-- does not recommend any of the energy efficiency measures required by the loan.
+- does not recommend any of the energy efficiency improvements required by the loan.

-You’ll also need to declare in writing that you haven’t installed any other measures since your last EPC was produced.
+You’ll also need to declare in writing that you haven’t installed any other improvements since your last EPC was produced.